Ines Papert about IWC 2006

 I don’t like doing pull-ups or training on weight machines, but when I have less time for working out, I do this, too.
 Besides, I do yoga and stretching.

-This year we haven’t heard about any extreme drytooling route done by you.
-Has it anything to do with preparation for competitions, travelling around and taking part in all events?
 There were several reasons.
 The first was the accident I had last summer.
 I needed a long time to recuperate and was still scared of a big fall… I still have lots of metal in my broken leg.

 So I focused on competitions and this year the competition calendar was very tight.
 Including Ouray, I took part in six comps.
 But before the event in Ouray I had travelled with Hari Berger to Colorado and we had done some onsights and redpoints in Vail.
 Some M10s and M11s.
 So it was not like doing nothing.